 I got to take a tabla lesson from one of the resort’s musicians:

 Houseboats on the backwaters:

 One of the larger elephants heading out for a day of work…carrying his dinner:

-Traditional Chinese fishing nets at sunset:
+Traditional Chinese fishing nets:

 And finally, what trip would be complete without some book purchases?
 I can’t resist browsing books, no matter where I find them!
 From top to bottom: Fury by Salman Rushdie, In the Country of Last Things by Paul Auster, The Imam and the Indian by Amitav Ghosh, The Best of Roald Dahl (short stories), Haroun and the Sea of Stories by Salman Rushdie, The Indian Epics Retold by R.K.
-Narayan, and The Fabric of Our Lives: The Story of Fabindia by Radhika Singh
+Narayan, and The Fabric of Our Lives: The Story of Fabindia by Radhika Singh.